 “Oh, yes!
 Please tell us!” said the little women eagerly.
 So Karen shared the story with them by using the Lantern.
 As she read the words that appeared in the glass a huge beam of Light shot out and formed a glowing screen on the wall of the prison.
 The little women watched in amazement as the scene was being acted out before them.
 They cheered when they saw the Good King walk on the water toward a boat that was being tossed by the waves of the sea.
 In the boat were His disciples who were trying to row out of the storm.
 When the disciples saw the Good King they became very scared and thought that a ghost was coming to get them.
 But when He spoke to them, they calmed down because they recognized Him.
 When Peter got out of the boat he started to walk on the water toward the Good King.
 But when he doubted he began to sink.
 After crying to the Good King for help, He pulled him out of the water and helped him back into the boat.

-A guard saw that the slaves were still awake and forced them to go to bed.
+A guard saw that the slaves were still up and forced them to go to bed.
 The little women hastened to obey.
 When they were all asleep in their stone hard beds, Karen quietly got out of her bed and tip toed to the stone door.
-Her eyes widened as it opened before her as if by an unseen hand, and she looked out.
+Her eyes widened as it opened before her, as if by an unseen hand, and she looked out.
 The guards were not in sight.
-She carefully left the room and walked down the hallway of the cave.
-Though there were lighted torches on the wall the hallway was dark for Karen.
-She was glad that she had her Lantern with her to help in showing where she was going.
+She carefully left the room and walked down the hallway.
+Though there were lighted torches on the wall it was very dark for Karen.
+She was glad that she had her Lantern to help her to see where she was going.
 As she continued walking on the stone floor she tried to find the room where the other slaves were.
 She wanted to make sure that her little buddy, Eddy was all right.
 She then saw a room where a little woman was sleeping.
 She carefully walked into the room.
 She got up close to the bed and looked at her.
 The poor thing had bruises on her.
 The Holy Spirit impressed Karen to touch her head with her hand and pray for her.
 Karen obeyed.
 As she prayed for her the little woman woke up.
 When she saw the smiling young girl gazing down at her she knew that she was face to face with a servant of the Good King.

 “I can see that you have been sent by our good and loving Master,” said the little woman smiling back.
 “Who are you, dear?”